Nishikata, Tochigi

 Nishikata (西方町, Nishikata-machi) was a town located in Kamitsuga District, Tochigi Prefecture, Japan.

-As of 2003, the town had an estimated population of 6,975 and a density of 217.97 persons per km².
-The total area was 32.00 km².
+As of 2003, the town had an estimated population of 6,975 and a density of 217.97 persons per km2.
+The total area was 32.00 km2.

 On October 1, 2011, Nishikata was merged into the expanded city of Tochigi.
 Kamitsuga District was dissolved as a result of this merger.

-Every year the students from the junior high visit the Sunshine Coast, Australia.